-Note: Professional development activities should be tailored to the candidate's needs and orientations.
+Note: A further result of the department's concentration on excellence in teaching from the outset of a candidate's career is that professional development activities should be tailored to the candidate's needs and orientations.
 For example, we do not expect or require candidates to attend workshops devoted to improving teaching, but candidates who have, for their own benefit rather than for the purpose of fulfilling a requirement, attended such workshops are welcome to include documentation in their file and to discuss the various ways in which they have taken advantage of professional development activities.